HansPueschel/Hominin-div-time-evolution/README.md

 # Contents #

-1) The folder Nexus_files contains the nexus files necessary to replicate the TED analyses in MrBayes for the four topological hypothesis tested on the paper (see methods for more details).
+1) The **Nexus_files** folder contains all the nexus files necessary to replicate the TED analyses in MrBayes for the four topological hypothesis tested in our paper (see the methods section for more details).

-2) the .con.tre files are the majority rule consensus trees obtained in the TED analyses for the four topological hypotheses.
-These are necessary to run the R scripts contained in R_scripts_TED_hominin.Rmd.You can also obtain these files if you replicate the full analysis using the nexus files in MrBayes.
+2) The **.con.tre** files correspond to the majority rule consensus trees obtained in the TED analyses for the four topological hypotheses.
+These files are necessary to run the R scripts contained in **R_scripts_TED_hominin.Rmd**.These files can also be obtained if the full analysis is replicated using the nexus files in MrBayes.

-3) the .csv files are tables with information about body mass, brain mass and PEQ of the taxa of interest of the paper.
-These are necessary to run the R scripts contained in R_scripts_TED_hominin.Rmd.
+3) The **.csv** files correspond to tables with information about body mass, brain mass and PEQ for each one of the taxa analysed in our paper.
+These files are necessary to run the R scripts contained in **R_scripts_TED_hominin.Rmd**.

-4) The _post_tc_trees.txt files are files that contained total of 9002 time-calibrated posterior trees sampled for each one of the four analyses.
-These are necessary for point 5) of the script in R_scripts_TED_hominin.Rmd.
-You can also obtain these files if you replicate the full analysis using the nexus files in MrBayes, and then using the code in the point 5) of R_scripts_TED_hominin.Rmd with the .t and .p files.
+4) The **post_tc_trees.txt** files contained the 9002 time-calibrated posterior trees sampled for each one of the four analyses.
+These are necessary to run section 5) of the script in **R_scripts_TED_hominin.Rmd**.
+These files can also be obtained if the full analysis is replicated using the nexus files in MrBayes, and then using the code avaliblae in section 5) of **R_scripts_TED_hominin.Rmd** with the **.t** and **.p files**.

-5) The R_scripts_TED_hominin.Rmd contains all the scripts necessary to replicate this study.
+5) The **R_scripts_TED_hominin.Rmd** file contains all the scripts necessary to replicate this study.